Preventive Mastectomy: Two Years Later

 I just went an entire day without thinking about my body.

-I did a push up and it felt totally normal.
+I did a push-up, and it felt totally normal.

-Without a thought I closed that sticky window in my house.
+Without a thought, I closed that sticky window in my house.

 I just wiped off all the counters and the table without having to rest or switch arms.

-I eventually got rid of the clothes that didn’t fit my new body, and bought some new items that showed it off, and WOW was it a healing process!
+I eventually got rid of the clothes that didn’t fit my new body and bought some new items that showed it off, and WOW, was it a healing process!

 Yes, there are still challenges.